infor-design/enterprise-ng/docs/PUBLISH.md

 1. Make sure you have release-it installed (`npm install release-it -g`)
 1. Checkout the release branch (`A.B.x`) and `git pull --tags`
     - Set the master branch to the next minor dev version.
 For example if we made branch `4.9.x`, then the `master` publish/package.json version should now be changed to `4.10.0-dev`
+    - "Protect" the release branch with github settings
 1. Run a release cmd:
     - `npm run release:beta` - beta
     - `npm run release:rc` - release candidate normally the final testing branch before the release